 The DSM 5 also includes details about the gender most affected by the mental illness.

 Similar to medical conditions, both national institutes and insurance firms request a diagnosis to approve payment to treat mental health illnesses.
-Hence, mental health professionals use the DSM-5 to diagnose patients, treat them, and classify them appropriately for billing.
+Hence, mental health professionals use the DSM-5 to diagnose clients, treat them, and classify them appropriately for billing.

 Significance and Changes in the DSM 5